 Article Translations: (Spanish)

+Birthmarks are marks on the skin that a baby can develop before birth or soon after.
 Birthmarks can be flat or raised, have regular or irregular borders, and have different shades of coloring from brown, tan, black, or pale blue to pink, red, or purple.

-What Causes Birthmarks
+What Causes Birthmarks?

-There are two main types of birthmarks, which have different causes.
-Vascular (blood vessel) birthmarks happen when blood vessels don't form correctly — either there are too many of them or they're wider than usual.
+- Vascular birthmarks happen when blood vessels don't form correctly.
+Either there are too many of them or they're wider than usual.

 The most common pigmented birthmarks are café-au-lait spots, Mongolian spots, and moles: